 The installation of sediment traps shall comply with Section 1212.8.
 [NFPA 54:7.6.3]

-What is exactly a gas fired, Illuminating Appliances?
-Well, here’s a definition of Illuminating appliances according to the UL (underwriters Laboratory).
+What are exactly a gas-fired, Illuminating Appliances?
+Well, here’s a definition of Illuminating appliances according to the UL (Underwriters Laboratory).
 Or Here.

 “This category covers gas-fired illuminating appliances rated 5,000 Btu/h or less per burner, intended for indoor or outdoor use.
 These include lamps and fixtures and the like as identified in the individual certifications.
 These appliances are stationary and intended for attachment to a fixed gas piping system or a self-contained liquefied petroleum gas supply system.
 A means of support is provided by the manufacturer as part of the appliance…